jamie-anson/MIse-en-place/mise-en-place-output/context-cards/viewContextCards.md

 ### `registerViewContextCardsCommand`

-**Summary:** The `registerViewContextCardsCommand` function registers a command within the Visual Studio Code extension context that enables users to view contextual cards related to the Review and Rating System directly in the user interface, thereby facilitating better in-app navigation and feedback management.
+**Summary:** The `registerViewContextCardsCommand` function registers a command within the Visual Studio Code extension that likely provides a way to view context cards, potentially as a feature to enhance visualization of context-related information within the extension.

 **Signature:** `function registerViewContextCardsCommand(context: vscode.ExtensionContext)`